 3 interesting experiments of Promise.all()

-in javascript when we want to do something after resolving a promise queue.
+We use Promise.all() in javascript when we want to do something after resolving a promise queue.
 Let’s use 3 examples to see the use cases.
 And hopefully you could understand more about the execution order of some variations.
-I use the built-in Promise of node v6.10.2
+I use the built-in Promise of node v6.10.2 to do the DEMO.

 0. Preparation

-to achieve the same goal with less coding.
+Of course, we can use Promise to achieve the same goal with less coding.
 But I think the HTTP example will make more sense.
 And very easy too.

 First thing first, a server with 2 APIs.
 Just return a value with an HTTP status code.